Welcome to

 Dietary Restrictions

-from Alumni
+Resources from Alumni

 BLOG Posts

-This is a curated list of blog posts chosen specifically to provide context for life abroad in China.
+This is a curated list of blog posts chosen specifically to provide context for life abroad in Colombia.
 Posts here may cover culture shock, diversity, daily life and workload, etc. To see all posts from students in Colombia, head to the Student Voices blog.

-- Black Girl Abroad: How I Learned to Relinquish my Hold on Forced Identity
+By Jermoyah Parkinson, Bowdoin College | CET Colombia, Spring 2022 - Black Girl Abroad: How I Learned to Relinquish my Hold on Forced Identity

 By Regine Miller, Howard University | CET Colombia, Spring 2020 - 13 Things I Learned from 6 Months in Colombia